Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Memory.md

 `<i>dbg</i>.memory` is a `Debugger.Memory` instance, which inherits the following accessor properties from its prototype:

-<code id='trackingallocationsites'>trackingAllocationSites</code>
+### `trackingAllocationSites`
-:   A boolean value indicating whether this `Debugger.Memory` instance is
-    capturing the JavaScript execution stack when each Object is allocated.
+A boolean value indicating whether this `Debugger.Memory` instance is capturing the JavaScript execution stack when each Object is allocated.
 This accessor property has both a getter and setter: assigning to it enables or disables the allocation site tracking.
 Reading the accessor produces `true` if the Debugger is capturing stacks for Object allocations, and `false` otherwise.
 Allocation site tracking is initially disabled in a new Debugger.

 Assignment is fallible: if the Debugger cannot track allocation sites, it throws an `Error` instance.

-    You can retrieve the allocation site for a given object with the [`Debugger.Object.prototype.allocationSite`][allocation-site] accessor
+You can retrieve the allocation site for a given object with the [`Debugger.Object.prototype.allocationSite`][allocation-site] accessor property.
-    property.

-<code id='alloc-sampling-probability'>allocationSamplingProbability</code>
+### `allocationSamplingProbability`
-:   A number between 0 and 1 that indicates the probability with which each new
-    allocation should be entered into the allocations log.
+A number between 0 and 1 that indicates the probability with which each new allocation should be entered into the allocations log.
 0 is equivalent to "never", 1 is "always", and .05 would be "one out of twenty".

 The default is 1, or logging every allocation.

 Note that in the presence of multiple <code>Debugger</code> instances observing the same allocations within a global's scope, the maximum
 <code>allocationSamplingProbability</code> of all the
 <code>Debugger</code>s is used.

-<code id='max-alloc-log'>maxAllocationsLogLength</code>
+### `maxAllocationsLogLength`
-:   The maximum number of allocation sites to accumulate in the allocations log
-    at a time.
+The maximum number of allocation sites to accumulate in the allocations log at a time.
 This accessor can be both fetched and stored to.
 Its default value is `5000`.

-<code id='allocationsLogOverflowed'>allocationsLogOverflowed</code>
+### `allocationsLogOverflowed`
-:   Returns `true` if there have been more than
-    [`maxAllocationsLogLength`][#max-alloc-log] allocations since the last time
-    [`drainAllocationsLog`][#drain-alloc-log] was called and some data has been lost.
+Returns `true` if there have been more than [`maxAllocationsLogLength`][#max-alloc-log] allocations since the last time [`drainAllocationsLog`][#drain-alloc-log] was called and some data has been lost.
 Returns `false` otherwise.

 Debugger.Memory Handler Functions
 ---------------------------------